Brazer History, Family Crest & Coats of Arms

-Anglo-Saxons ruled over the region.
+The name Brazer has been recorded in British history since the time when the Anglo-Saxons ruled over the region.
 The name is assumed to have been given to someone who was a worker in brass.
-CITATION[CLOSE]

 Early Origins of the Brazer family

 The surname Brazer was first found in Somerset.
 However, one of the first record of the family was found in the Hundredorum Rolls of 1273 as Richard de Brazur in Shropshire.

 This web page shows only a small excerpt of our Brazer research.
 Another 84 words (6 lines of text) covering the years 132 and 1327 are included under the topic Early Brazer History in all our PDF Extended History products and printed products wherever possible.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Brazer has been spelled many different ways, including Brazier, Brasier, Braser, Brazer and others.

 Early Notables of the Brazer family (pre 1700)

 More information is included under the topic Early Brazer Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Brazer family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.